 Dungeon Defenders is a game people just can’t go wrong playing.
 It’s on any console that doesn’t have a phallic name and literally screams “play me with your friends.”
 It’s also easy enough for people who are new games to get a nice impression while being challenging enough to keep hardcore gamers enthralled.
 If you have fifteen dollars to spare then I suggest you go buy this game.
 I personally guarantee that this game won’t disappoint you.
 I’m so sure of how amazing it is, that I will make a deal with our readers.
 Anyone who feels like this game isn’t a great co-op game should tell me.
 For every complaint I get, I will personally kick my editor in the nuts as my way of apologizing.

-Dungeon Defenders was released on October 18, 2011.
-This review is based on a copy of the game which we received for review purposes.
+This review is based on a PC copy of the game which we received for review purposes.